ricardoalonsomx/urban-mobility/Readme.md

 - 'D': destination building, which will be tinted in red.

 ## Shortest-path algorithm
-The logic of our system incorporates the Floyd-Warshall algorithm to find the shortest route for each vehicle.
+The logic of the system incorporates the Floyd-Warshall algorithm to find the shortest route for each vehicle.
 The [script](/Flask/floyd_warshall.py) has two main functions:
 1. floyd: creates the map for the algorithm, and stores it in a [file](/Flask/floyd_map.py), so next time the script is executed it won't need to redo the map (unless it detects a change in [the creation file](/Flask/base.txt)).
 2. floyd-route: finds the shortest route between two coordinates in the map.